 Who is involved?

-A team of highly-qualified and experienced GBCT Junior Academy coaches, as well as specialist support staff in strength and conditioning, nutrition, bike maintenance and performance lifestyle.
+A team of highly-qualified and experienced GBCT Olympic Development coaches, as well as specialist support staff in strength and conditioning, nutrition, bike maintenance and performance lifestyle.

 What does it cost?

 All camps, races and international travel are covered.
 Riders are also provided with various equipment and specialist clothing whilst on the programme.
-Funding is available to help with the additional costs incurred from increased travel and to upgrade equipment.
+Depending on the level of the programme you are at, you may be eligible for funding to support additional costs around training and competition.